Types of Orders, & Custody and Escort Provisions

 Seclusion and Restraint

 Preconditions for seclusion and restraint of persons are set out in the Act.
-Instances of seclusion and restraint must not last for more than 7 hours unless authorised, and can only be authorised by a medical practitioner or an approved psychiatric nurse.
+Instances of seclusion and restraint must not last for more than 7 hours unless authorized, and can only be authorized by a medical practitioner or an approved psychiatric nurse.
 Restraint and seclusion may only be used if it is deemed reasonable in the circumstances; or, in the event of an emergency, where it is necessary to prevent harm to the patient, the facility in which they are being restrained or secluded, or to others.

 Involuntary Detention in Secure Mental Health Units

 The Act creates orders that allow for involuntary detention of a hospitalized patient in a Secure Mental Health Unit.
 The patient must first be examined by a qualified medical practitioner (usually a psychiatrist), and, upon referral to the Chief Civil Psychiatrist, the Chief Civil Psychiatrist must make an application for the patient’s detention to Chief Forensic Psychiatrist to approve.

 A person cannot be arbitrarily detained.
-The Chief Forensic Psychiatrist must be satisifed that the patient is, by reason of their mental illness, a danger to himself or herself or to others; that the danger is so serious as to merit detention in the approved hospital untenable; that the Secure Mental Health Unit is the only appropriate place for the safe detention of the patient; and that the Unit has the resources to provide approriate treatment and care.
+The Chief Forensic Psychiatrist must be satisfied that the patient is, by reason of their mental illness, a danger to himself or herself or to others; that the danger is so serious as to merit detention in the approved hospital untenable; that the Secure Mental Health Unit is the only appropriate place for the safe detention of the patient; and that the Unit has the resources to provide appropriate treatment and care.

 The period of detention is determined by the Chief Civil Psychiatrist in consultation with Chief Forensic Psychiatrist.
 Twenty-four hours after the Chief Forensic Psychiatrist is satisfied that the patient no longer merits detention, the Chief Civil Psychiatrist is to be informed, and a request be made to the Chief Civil Psychiatrist to arrange for the patient to be transported from detention to an approved hospital.